avantikagoyal/avantikagoyal/README.md

 ### Hi!
 Welcome to my GitHub 👋

 - 🔭 I’m currently working on web scraping industry research from IBISWorld's reports
-- 🌱 I’m currently learning about time series forecasting in my MSBA program
+- 🌱 I’m currently learning about AWS Computing to take the Certification Exam later this year
 - 👯 I’m looking to collaborate on anything that piques my interest!
 - 💬 Ask me about my favorite podcasts on culture and social issues :)